 The ranking reflects my preference for a thin-to-medium-thick batter that envelops the fish, leaving a crisp second skin of golden goodness.
 But I do understand the appeal of a thicker batter with crunchy puffs, folds, bubbles or splattered bits you can peel easily off with your fingers.
 This scrappy ritual is best performed at Kerbisher & Malt, Oliver’s and Fish House.

-To be a contender for Top 10 Fish and Chips in London a restaurant had to serve fish and chips throughout the week, for takeaway as well as eating in, and it needed to satisfy two benchmarks:
+To be a contender for Top 10 Fish and Chips in London a restaurant has to serve fish and chips throughout the week, for takeaway as well as eating in, and it needs to satisfy two benchmarks:

 - Fresh fish too hot to eat straight away but too good not to.

 - Fish as delectable detached from its batter as is the batter detached from its fish.